wgomg/codeigniter-test/README.md

 - Migrate controller does just that, run migrations.

 ### Libraries used
-- Datatables, jquery, bootstrap installed via composer
+- Datatables, jquery, bootstrap installed via composer.
-- Chart.js and Moment.js used vía cdn link, couldn't find a way to install it via composer and didn't wan't to download and add as asset.
+- Chart.js and Moment.js used vía cdn link.